FaithKavesu/Delani-Studio/README.md

 #### This ., {Date of current version 22/02/2002}.
 #### By **{Faith Kavesu}**
 ## Description
+Delani Studios's approach unifies design, development and product management to create exceptional products.
+We start each project by understanding your business goals,the user's needs and the product requirements.
+Then we help translate them into effective and elegant solutions.
 ## Setup/Installation Requirements
 * 8GB
 * Core i5